leaflabs/leaflabs-docs/source/libmaple/overview.rst

 Overview
 ========

-This page is a general overview of libmaple proper.
-It provides a general perspective of the library's goals and design.
-Examples are given from libmaple's sources.
+This page is a general overview of :ref:`libmaple proper
+<libmaple-vs-wirish>`.
+It describes libmaple's design, and names
+implementation patterns to look for when using it.
+Examples are given from the sources.

 .. contents:: Contents
    :local: